openhab/org.openhab.binding.zwave/doc/willis_nzw96_00_000.md

 | Alarm (heat) | alarm_heat | alarm_heat |  | Switch |

 ### Device Configuration
 The following table provides a summary of the configuration parameters available in the NZW96 Outdoor Plug-in Module (1-Channel).
-Detailed parameter information can be found below.
+Detailed information on each parameter can be found below.

 | Parameter   | Description |
 |-------------|-------------|